anthony-coplo/my_portfolio/index.md

 In order to use the app in local environment [you need to download the pre trained model](https://drive.google.com/file/d/1xaQQ1QC-o2w8Z7YNCz1l7cOqbe6mUGNn/view?usp=sharing).

-The project has been deployed on heroku, so you can go to :

 ## Dashboard with Tableau